j-stach/sudoku-primes/README.md

 1. I create a numeric system using the argument as the digital base, representing digits greater than 9 as a letter between 'A' and 'T'.<br>
-2. Next I generate a square matrix up to the "zenith" digit, which is the greatest single digit in the number system.<br>
+2. Next I generate a square matrix up to the "zenith" digit, which is the greatest single digit in the number system.
+(I stop here because the pattern repeats after reaching the zenith.)<br>
-3. Then I multiply each row by each column, using the mod (%) of the zenith to calculate the digit sum for each product.<br>
+4. Then I multiply each row by each column, using the mod (%) of the zenith to calculate the digit sum for each product.<br>
-4. Finally I assign each digit a color from a gradient that corresponds to its relative value, and print the matrix of color-coded digit sums.<br>
+5. Finally I assign each digit a color from a gradient that corresponds to its relative value, and print the matrix of color-coded digit sums.<br>

 ### Some observations to prove